SteeltoeOSS/Documentation/docs/3-connectors/redis.md

  This connector simplifies using a Microsoft [RedisCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed#using-a-redis-distributed-cache) or a StackExchange [IConnectionMultiplexer](https://stackexchange.github.io/StackExchange.Redis/) in an application running on Cloud Foundry.

-In addition to the [Quick Start](#5-1-quick-start), other Steeltoe sample applications are available to help you understand how to use this connector:
+Here are some Steeltoe sample applications are available to help you understand how to use this connector:

 * [AspDotNet4/Redis4](https://github.com/SteeltoeOSS/Samples/tree/dev/Connectors/src/AspDotNet4/Redis4): Same as the next Quick Start but built for ASP.NET 4.x.
 * [DataProtection](https://github.com/SteeltoeOSS/Samples/tree/master/Security/src/RedisDataProtectionKeyStore): A sample application showing how to use the Steeltoe DataProtection Key Storage Provider for Redis.
 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore): A sample application showing how to use all of the Steeltoe components together in an ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core reference app MusicStore provided by Microsoft.

-This connector provides a `IHealthContributor` which you can use in conjunction with the [Steeltoe Management Health](https://steeltoe.io/docs/steeltoe-management/#1-2-3-health) check endpoint.
-See the [Using Health Contributors](#using-health-contributors) section for details on how to make use of it.
+This connector provides a `IHealthContributor` which you can use in conjunction with the [Steeltoe Management Health](/docs/7-management/6-%252fhealth) check endpoint.

-The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).

 ## Usage